 Blade Sharpness and Strength

-The Sven Saw really shines with a long, very sharp blade that can be tightened to your liking.
+The Sven-Saw really shines with a long, very sharp blade that can be tightened to your liking.
 Manufactured in Sweden, this 21-inch long steel blade tears through wood.
-Its teeth are slightly larger than on the Coghlan's, which might explain why it cut faster.
-A pretty sweet combination that we discovered was to use the Sven Saw for larger cuts and then swap to the Corona for making quick work of smaller diameter logs.
+A pretty sweet combination that we discovered was to use the Sven-Saw for larger cuts and then swap to the Corona for making quick work of smaller diameter logs.

-For smaller diameter branches, the Opinel, with a 5" blade, (recommended for 3.15" diameter logs) performed amazingly well on a 2½" diameter log with a cut time of only 20 seconds.
-It also seemed to cut pretty darn well on a 5" diameter log.
-The Opinel also comes in a 7" blade for 4" diameter logs.
+For smaller diameter branches, the Opinel's 5-inch blade (recommended for 3.15-inch diameter logs) performed amazingly well on a 2-1/2-inch diameter log with a cut time of only 20 seconds.
+It also seemed to cut pretty darn well on a 5-inch diameter log.
+The Opinel also comes in a 7-inch blade for 4-inch diameter logs.

-For medium diameter logs, the Corona easily won the race.
-The best part?
-Even though the 7" Corona blade was designed to cut limbs to 3" in diameter, we actually tested it on a 4½" diameter log, and it still outperformed every single other saw, with a blistering time of 24 seconds.
-The Corona comes in 7", 8", and 10" blade lengths.
+For medium diameter logs, the Corona is a hands-down winner.
+The 7-inch Corona blade is designed to cut limbs 3 inches in diameter, but we tested it on a 4-1/2-inch diameter log and it still outshined all the other folding saws, with a blistering time of 24 seconds.
+The Corona also comes in 8-inch and 10-inch blade lengths.

-Okay, ounce counters and uber lightweight gurus, the lightest saw in our test was the Opinel at a lean 4 oz.
-It is also very compact.
-If weight is critical, and the limbs you're planning on cutting are on the smaller side (recommended to 3.15" to be exact), this saw might be the perfect fit for you.
-It even has a small round hole to thread a lanyard (not included) through if you want to attach it to your pack or yourself.
+Ounce counters and ultra-lightweight experts will be happy to hear that the lightest saw in our review, the Opinel, weighs in at a mere 4 ounces.
+If weight is a critical factor, and you require something for smaller limbs (recommended to 3.15 inches to be exact), you'll do well with this compact option.
+It even features a small round hole to thread a lanyard (not included) through so you can attach it to your pack or yourself.

-Finally, if a triangular saw is alluring to you, the Coghlan's folds into a somewhat straight bar configuration that can easily be slid into the side of your pack.
-While the Sven Saw does the same and is one-ounce lighter, the Coghlan's is much quicker and easier to stow away.
-But if you're deep in the backcountry and durability is a priority, keep in mind that the Coghlan's has some plastic parts, while the Sven Saw is made entirely out of metal.
-If you don't mind a larger, somewhat straight saw in your pack, one of these triangular saws might be the right choice for you.
+If an open frame saw is alluring to you, the Agawa Boreal21 folds into a somewhat straight bar configuration that can easily be slid into the side of your pack.
+While the Sven-Saw does the same, the Agawa Boreal is much quicker and easier to stow away.
+If you don't mind a larger, somewhat straight saw in your pack, one of these frame saws might be the right choice for you.

 — Brian Smith